In the last post, we saw how to create password protected zip file in Linux. In this post, we’ll see how to password protect a folder in Ubuntu Linux.

 Let’s see how to install Gnome Encfs Manager.

-If you are using Ubuntu or Linux Mint or other Linux distributions based on Ubuntu, you can use the official PPA using the command below:
+If you are using Ubuntu or Linux Mint or other Linux distributions based on Ubuntu, you can use the official PPA using the commands below one by one:

-sudo add-apt-repository ppa:gencfsm sudo apt-get update sudo apt-get install gnome-encfs-manager
+sudo add-apt-repository ppa:gencfsm sudo apt update sudo apt install gnome-encfs-manager

 Packages for Debian, Fedora and openSUSE are available here.